 - 1.1.
 The academic promotions system aims to recognise and reward sustained achievements and contributions to the UNSW Strategy, rather than just to recognise the talent of individual staff.
 Appointments made on the basis of talent and the level of appointments should align with the standards set in promotions.
 The titles associated with each promotion also serves to indicate staff who have the right stature and experience to be able to serve effectively in leadership and mentoring roles of increasing importance and complexity. - 1.2.
-As academic staff progress through the promotion levels there is an expectation that: - there will be an increase in the quality and impact of their core research outputs and/or core educational practices - their contributions and service within the UNSW community will further enhance collegiality - their engagement with, and contribution to, their discipline will increase - they will demonstrate increasing leadership within the University, nationally and internationally - their engagement with the social justice, thought leadership, knowledge transfer, partnership and global impact agendas of the UNSW strategy will expand and - they will contribute to society via: the generation and dissemination of knowledge; and through partnerships and activities, that might include innovation, entrepreneurship, commercialisation, support for industry, companies, non-profit organisations, and others who are capable of transforming society for the better.
+As academic staff progress through the promotion levels there is an expectation that: - there will be an increase in the quality and impact of their core research outputs and/or core educational practices - their contributions and service within the UNSW community will further enhance collegiality - their engagement with, and contribution to, their discipline will increase - they will demonstrate increasing leadership within the University, nationally and internationally they will contribute to society via: the generation and dissemination of knowledge; and through partnerships and activities, that might include innovation, entrepreneurship, commercialisation, support for industry, companies, non-profit organisations, and others who are capable of transforming society for the better.